-There are four types of licence for Short Term Let accommodation:
+There are five types of licence for Short Term Let accommodation:

 - secondary letting;

-- home letting:
+- home letting;

 - home sharing; or

 - home letting and home sharing

+- provisional new build licence

 Home sharing and home letting concern the use of the Host or Operator's only or principal home, whereas secondary letting makes use of a separate premise.
+The Provisional New Build licence allows hosts to apply for a licence at the construction stage and once complete they can apply for a full licence.